mwllgr/fhem-waterkotte-resuemat-cd4/README.md

   * Ww-Zeit-Ein
   * Zeit

-## Example plots
+## Screenshots
-Check out the root folder of the repository to see some screenshots of plots.
+Check out the `img/` folder of the repository to see some screenshots of plots and a ReadingsGroup.